Table of Contents

 There are two ways to tie user groups between the identity provider and Knack.
 Both require setting up user roles in Knack in advance:

-- Send each group a link to a page where only their user role has access to the page.
+• Send each group a link to a page where only their user role has access to the page.
 When the user logs in for the first time, they'll be assigned to the user role set to have access from that login page.
 If multiple user roles have access, then the user will be assigned all user roles with access to that page.

 Domain Restrictions

-Both the Google and OpenID SSO providers have an option to enforce domain restrictions.
+Both the Google and OpenID SSO providers have the option to enforce domain restrictions.
 This means that you can provide a domain to restrict authorization to.
 Only accounts with emails from that domain will be authorized.

 For example, by entering "knack.com" with a Google SSO, only Google accounts with an email address using knack.com will be authorized.